Ilya114/Box64Droid/README.md

-## What is Box4Droid?
+## What is Box64Droid?
-## Note: before upgrade from old version (which not using proot-distro), run this commands: `rm -r ~/ubuntu-fs && rm $PREFIX/bin/start-box86 ~/install`
+Box64Droid is a simple script that automates the installation of a preconfigured Rootfs with [Box86](https://github.com/ptitSeb/box86), [Box64](https://github.com/ptitSeb/box64), [Wine 7.20](https://www.winehq.org/) and [DXVK](https://github.com/doitsujin/dxvk) installed, made by me.

-Box4Droid is a simple script that automates the installation of a preconfigured Rootfs with [Box86](https://github.com/ptitSeb/box86), [Box64](https://github.com/ptitSeb/box64), [Wine 7.20](https://www.winehq.org/) and [DXVK](https://github.com/doitsujin/dxvk) installed, made by me.
-[YouTube: Smartphone Desktop](https://youtube.com/@smartphonedesktop4229).
+- Based on Box4Droid, original author is [Herick75](https://github.com/Herick75)

 My fork contains new rootfs with box64 and some useful tools.

 ## Do you need root?

-No, Box4Droid uses proot to run Rootfs, so no, root is not required.
+No, Box64Droid uses proot to run rootfs, so no, root is not required.

 ## How to install?

 First you need to install [Termux](https://f-droid.org/en/packages/com.termux) and [Termux-x11](https://github.com/termux/termux-x11/actions/runs/4385798707).
 After installing them, just copy the command `curl -o install https://raw.githubusercontent.com/Ilya114/Box4Droid/main/Scripts/install && chmod +x install && ./install` and paste it in the Termux terminal and wait until the installation completes.

-## How to start Box86 + Wine?
+## How to start Box + Wine?

 After the installation is completed, you just need to start Termux-x11 by typing `start-x11` in the terminal, enter the Termux-x11 app, then go back to Termux, and then type `start-box86`, starting script will ask what`s need start: Box86 or Box64